Law and Welsh

 - a bilingual dictionary of legal terms, available to all school pupils and university students in Wales at a very reasonable price;

 - a published collection of its Welsh-medium Law teaching materials, available free of charge to anyone with an interest in Welsh-medium legal education;

 - a DVD to promote the benefits of a Welsh-medium legal education to potential students, copies of which have been distributed to all schools and Further Education colleges in Wales.
 Further copies are available upon request, free of charge.

-Staff from Bangor University Law School further engage with potential students by making regular visits to schools in Wales (and beyond) and have recently hosted Law Conferences for Sixth Form students at Bangor and Deeside.
+Staff from Bangor Law School further engage with potential students by making regular visits to schools in Wales (and beyond) and hosting an annual Law Conferences for Sixth Form pupils.